 Are You Planning A Christmas Wedding?

 I am so thrilled to say that I now have a complete list of 12 monthly wedding blogs – one for each month of the year jammed packed with lots of wedding tips, advice, inspiration and wedding photos from real brides!
-It has been such an honour featuring these weddings and in 2020 I will be adding more real brides to each wedding blog.
+It has been such an honour featuring these weddings.
 This Christmas wedding blog has been a lovely one to finish the year on.

 You have waited all year but this is your month!
 Here is to all you December brides – past, present and future!

 Rachael and Conor’s Christmas Wedding Day in Finnstown House

 There is nothing more special than your best friend getting married 4 days before you!
 Rachael and Conor got married on 28 December and I was so lucky to be her bridesmaid!
 It was such an honour Rachael – one I will never forget!
 And I will never forget buttoning up your dress trying not to break a nail!

 We both adore Christmas weddings so it was extra special having our wedding days so close to each other!
 It brought us even closer!
 You were a beautiful bride and the most beautiful friend.

 Rachael and Conor also delayed their honeymoon to be at our wedding and the four of us stayed in a hotel airport before flying out the next day (separately) on our honeymoons!
 It was a great night to catch up after our weddings and chat about our special days!